Summer Camps 2023 Catalog

 Boxing Staff

-In this course, students will learn the fundamental techniques of western boxing in a fun, safe, and dynamic environment that’s perfect for boxers of ALL shapes and sizes.
+Participants will learn the fundamental techniques of western boxing in a fun, safe, and dynamic environment that’s perfect for boxers of ALL shapes and sizes.
 No experience is necessary and all equipment will be provided in this inclusive, all levels camp.
-Professional Boxing Coach Jordan Guenther has worked with the best boxers and mixed martial artists in the Pacific Northwest and is excited to share his passion for the sweet science with the community at Catlin Gabel.
-Our classes are hands on, light contact, and SAFE for kids curious about boxing.
+Professional boxing coach Jordan Guenther has worked with the best boxers and mixed martial artists in the Pacific Northwest and is excited to share his passion and knowledge.
+These camps are hands on, light contact, and safe for kids curious about boxing.
 Be prepared to sweat, learn, and have fun!

 Partner Camps

-Catlin Gabel hosts a number of partner camps on our campus, which are managed directly by these different organizations.
-Campers are welcome to sign-up for Catlin Gabel’s before-camp and after-camp care.
+Catlin Gabel hosts a number of partner camps on our campus, which are managed directly by the different organizations, including the registration process.
+Campers who participate in these partner camps are welcome to sign-up Catlin Gabel’s before-camp and after-camp care on our website.

 Yoga Playgrounds